RaginiGundreddi/Movie-Search/README.txt

 Movie Search Application

-Application for searching a movie databse.
+Application for searching a movie database.

 This application is used for searching the list of movies that are available in OMDB api.